Are you Ready to get Scared Stiff?

 Thoughts on Value

 My last Scared Stiff sold for ~$8,000 in 2016 along with 2 other B/W titles of similar value.
 Believe or not even at that price I didn’t actually “make” anything on that transaction.
 I’ve seen them sell for as little as $5k (off-route) to as much as $13,000 (Bryan Kelly or HEP Restoration).
-Given that range, I’d put this one in the $8000-$9,000 range based on condition & options.
+That is a broad range and I suspect this one would come in somewhere on the top end in the $8500-$9000 range, as of the time of this article.
+I don’t treat Pinballs like investments and I expect the value will drop over time.

 Admittedly, that is more head-cannon than researched value than sales-data in the upper-end restoration, used pinball market.
 There is more supply than demand in pinball and prices are ticking down a little for some of the Bally-Williams 90’s titles as they get pressured by the CGC Remakes & Stern’s release cadence.
 Titles that were in the $10k range in 2015-16 are capping around $7k in late-June 2019.
 Some of those “Pinside Top 20” titles are starting to break loose out of collections.
 It’s a good time to be a used-pinball buyer!